-Additionally, the bill requires that ATVs operating on designated highways be equipped with specific safety features, including directional signals, emergency flashers, and a horn.
-Municipalities are responsible for the installation and maintenance of signage indicating ATV use on these highways, and they must provide maps and descriptions of designated areas.
-The bill also mandates that various state departments adopt rules to ensure the safety of all motorists and facilitate ATV transportation on these designated portions.
+Additionally, the bill mandates that ATVs on designated highways be equipped with specific safety features, including directional signals, emergency flashers, and a horn.
+Municipalities are responsible for the installation and maintenance of signage indicating ATV use on these highways and must provide maps and descriptions of designated areas.
+The bill also requires various state departments to adopt rules to ensure the safety of all motorists on these designated highways.
 The act is set to take effect on January 1, 2026.

 Statutes affected: Introduced: 215-A:6